CoreSite Realty (NYSE:COR) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of CoreSite Realty (NYSE:COR) from a buy rating to a hold rating in a research note issued to investors on Wednesday morning, Zacks.com reports.
+CoreSite Realty (NYSE:COR) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.

 According to Zacks, “Coresite Realty Corporation provides data center products and interconnection services.
 The data centers include ample and redundant power and advanced cooling and security systems, and many are points of dense network interconnection.
 The company’s data centers are located in Los Angeles, the San Francisco Bay and northern Virginia areas, Chicago, Boston, New York City, and Miami.
 It serves telecommunications carriers, content and media entertainment providers, cloud providers, enterprise customers, financial and educational institutions, and government agencies.
 CoreSite Realty Corporation is headquartered in Denver, Colorado. “

-CoreSite Realty (NYSE:COR) last posted its quarterly earnings data on Thursday, July 29th.
-The real estate investment trust reported $0.59 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.35 by ($0.76).
+CoreSite Realty (NYSE:COR) last posted its quarterly earnings results on Thursday, July 29th.
+The real estate investment trust reported $0.59 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.35 by ($0.76).
 CoreSite Realty had a net margin of 13.98% and a return on equity of 143.10%.
-As a group, sell-side analysts predict that CoreSite Realty will post 5.59 EPS for the current fiscal year.
+As a group, equities analysts forecast that CoreSite Realty will post 5.59 earnings per share for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
-Stockholders of record on Thursday, September 30th will be issued a dividend of $1.27 per share.
-This represents a $5.08 dividend on an annualized basis and a dividend yield of 3.44%.
-The ex-dividend date is Wednesday, September 29th.
-CoreSite Realty’s dividend payout ratio is presently 95.67%.

-In other news, SVP Juan Font sold 600 shares of the stock in a transaction on Thursday, August 5th.
-The stock was sold at an average price of $139.11, for a total transaction of $83,466.00.
-Following the completion of the transaction, the senior vice president now directly owns 25,971 shares in the company, valued at approximately $3,612,825.81.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CRO Steven James Smith sold 5,435 shares of the firm’s stock in a transaction dated Friday, July 30th.
+In other CoreSite Realty news, SVP Juan Font sold 600 shares of CoreSite Realty stock in a transaction that occurred on Thursday, August 5th.
+The stock was sold at an average price of $139.11, for a total value of $83,466.00.
+Following the sale, the senior vice president now owns 25,971 shares of the company’s stock, valued at approximately $3,612,825.81.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CRO Steven James Smith sold 5,435 shares of CoreSite Realty stock in a transaction that occurred on Friday, July 30th.
 The shares were sold at an average price of $138.98, for a total value of $755,356.30.
-Following the transaction, the executive now owns 51,541 shares of the company’s stock, valued at $7,163,168.18.
+Following the completion of the sale, the executive now directly owns 51,541 shares in the company, valued at approximately $7,163,168.18.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 10,829 shares of company stock valued at $1,504,619.
-Company insiders own 1.40% of the company’s stock.
+In the last three months, insiders have sold 10,829 shares of company stock worth $1,504,619.
+Corporate insiders own 1.40% of the company’s stock.

-Institutional investors have recently made changes to their positions in the stock.
-Trillium Asset Management LLC boosted its holdings in CoreSite Realty by 16.6% during the 1st quarter.
-Trillium Asset Management LLC now owns 22,766 shares of the real estate investment trust’s stock valued at $2,729,000 after acquiring an additional 3,245 shares during the period.
-Point72 Asset Management L.P. acquired a new stake in CoreSite Realty in the 1st quarter valued at about $17,594,000.
-Hennion & Walsh Asset Management Inc. acquired a new stake in CoreSite Realty in the 1st quarter valued at about $1,492,000.
-Nordea Investment Management AB raised its position in CoreSite Realty by 1.7% in the 1st quarter.
-Nordea Investment Management AB now owns 45,137 shares of the real estate investment trust’s stock valued at $5,309,000 after purchasing an additional 743 shares in the last quarter.
-Finally, UBS Group AG raised its position in CoreSite Realty by 8.7% in the 1st quarter.
-UBS Group AG now owns 75,266 shares of the real estate investment trust’s stock valued at $9,021,000 after purchasing an additional 6,026 shares in the last quarter.
+Hedge funds have recently bought and sold shares of the company.
+Evermay Wealth Management LLC acquired a new stake in shares of CoreSite Realty during the 2nd quarter valued at approximately $27,000.
+Mitsubishi UFJ Trust & Banking Corp lifted its position in shares of CoreSite Realty by 72.1% during the 1st quarter.
+Mitsubishi UFJ Trust & Banking Corp now owns 234 shares of the real estate investment trust’s stock valued at $29,000 after acquiring an additional 98 shares during the period.
+Bbva USA acquired a new stake in shares of CoreSite Realty during the 2nd quarter valued at approximately $33,000.
+Concord Wealth Partners lifted its position in shares of CoreSite Realty by 4,225.0% during the 1st quarter.
+Concord Wealth Partners now owns 519 shares of the real estate investment trust’s stock valued at $62,000 after acquiring an additional 507 shares during the period.
+Finally, TCTC Holdings LLC lifted its position in shares of CoreSite Realty by 426.3% during the 1st quarter.
+TCTC Holdings LLC now owns 600 shares of the real estate investment trust’s stock valued at $72,000 after acquiring an additional 486 shares during the period.
 Institutional investors own 95.13% of the company’s stock.

 CoreSite Realty Corp. is a real estate investment trust, which engages in the ownership, acquisition, construction and operation of strategically located data centers.
 The firm also offers collocation and interconnection solutions for networks, cloud services, and industry solutions.
 The company was founded in 2001 and is headquartered in Denver, CO.